 The British FCO as of today is still saying avoid Cairo but Luxor and Sharm' is okay.

-Obviously keep an eye on developments Jacko.... things are improving now, but there's no guarantee. about 7 years ago
+Obviously keep an eye on developments Jacko.... things are improving now, but there's no guarantee. over 7 years ago